NativeScript/nativescript-sdk-examples-js/app/ns-ui-widgets-category/repeater/basics/article.md

-The example shows how to define Repeater in the XML and hoe to load its data.
+The example shows how to define Repeater in the XML and how to load its data.

 <snippet id='repeater-create-xml'/>